splunk/public-o11y-docs/gdi/monitors-messaging/rabbitmq.rst

 The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the ``rabbitmq`` monitor type to keep track of an instance of RabbitMQ.

-.. note:: To monitor RabbitMQ with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`rabbitmq-receiver`.
+.. note:: To monitor RabbitMQ instances with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`rabbitmq-receiver`.

 The integration uses the RabbitMQ Python plugin and the RabbitMQ Management HTTP API to poll for statistics on a RabbitMQ server, then